Victorian Railways E type carriage: Post-Standard Gauge alterations

 In 1959 8BE was destroyed in a crash in South Australia.
 The next to be withdrawn were Glenelg, Barwon, 5BE, 40BE, & 43BE from the Joint Stock fleet in 1967, and these were scrapped at Islington workshops, followed by the VR-owned E-type carriages 17AE, 11BE, & 9ABE in 1970.

-2BG was destroyed in a collision at Glenorchy in 1971.
+2BG was destroyed in a collision at Glenorchy in February 1971.
 41BE was condemned in 1972 and stored in 1974 awaiting scrapping, also at Islington.
 Around the same time, 1CE, 2CE, 3CE, 4CE, 26CE, 27CE, 3D, & 4D were all withdrawn, and condemned/scrapped over the following year.
 3D & 4D were withdrawn from the Overland but kept in service, occasionally being used on mail trains to and from Port Pirie.
 When they were finally withdrawn from that service the bodies were scrapped, but the underframes and bogies were retained for movements around workshop sites of beams and other heavy loads; the frame (with floor) and bogies from an unidentified BE carriage were also used for this purpose.
 The frames are also thought to have been used for beam transfers during road overbridge replacements, until one of the frames was overloaded and folded.
+A handful of carriages were scrapped from then on to 1974.

+In 1970 the Victorian Railways abolished the term "Second Class", and replaced it with "Economy".
+Carriages of that class were initially unmarked, but by 1972 this caused enough confusion to require marking carriages as "ECONOMY" at the relevant entrances, starting with the composite carriages.

-In late 1973 the SAR restricted the use of E type carriages on regular services, so that when they were running they were limited to 80 km/h (50 mph); the VR re-acted with similar restrictions to Joint Stock running on the Victorian system.
+In late 1973 the SAR restricted the use of E type carriages on regular services, so that when they were running they were limited to 80 km/h (50 mph); the VR applied the same restrictions to those Joint Stock vehicles while running on the Victorian system.
 This reduced the usefulness of the affected carriages, resulting in 6AE, 9AE, 10AE, 39AE, 40AE, 41AE, 42AE, 6BE, 7BE, 10BE, & 42BE being condemned in 1974.
 10AE, 6BE, 7BE, & 10BE were scrapped at Newport Workshops in 1976, around the same time as 40AE & 42AE; the others at undetermined times and locations.
 40AE had been sold in 1975, so its scrapping in 1976 is unusual.
 The frame and bogies from 39AE were eventually sold to West Coast Railway, then when that company folded in 2004 they were on-sold.
 42BE was held until 1975, then placed in the Mile End Rail Museum in South Australia.
 In 1988 it was moved with the rest of the rollingstock to the Port Dock Station Museum, now known as the National Railway Museum.

-A handful of CE vans (15 & 30 to 33) had experimental LP-gas heating installed in lieu of footwarmers; this new system operated by heating water that was circulated around the vans' through pipes.
+A handful of CE vans (15 & 30 to 33) had experimental LP-gas heating installed in lieu of footwarmers, along with limited numbers of AW and BW carriages; this new system operated by heating water that was circulated around the vans' through pipes.
 37CE was similarly modified in 1978, though its boiler was heated with diesel fuel rather than LP gas.
+The purpose of the conversion was to speed up turnaround times, supporting a newer, more efficient timetable.